riskframe/ai-rmm/framework/manage-4.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 4.2
-## Manage 4.2: Measurable activities for continual improvements are integrated into AI system updates and include regular engagement with interested parties, including relevant AI actors.
+> Measurable activities for continual improvements are integrated into AI system updates and include regular engagement with interested parties, including relevant AI actors. [@playbook]

 ### Manage 4.2.1.
 Integrate Measurable Improvement Goals.